Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 **ProTip!** As the company adopts the labeling system, the need to change label names may come up.
 You can always change the `DisplayName` but you can't change the `Name`.
 Use a convention for the `Name` parameter such as `myorg_` followed by a GUID.
 This will allow you to change the `DisplayName` without having to recreate the label.

 ### Creating a new Label Policy
 Use the following command to create a new label policy.
+You cannot change the policy name once it is created.
+To change the name, you must delete the policy and create a new one.
 ```powershell
 function New-PvLabelPolicy {
     param(